-- Case audits where managers sample electronic case files to ensure that our services are good quality, and that staff are using a strengths-based approach.
+- Case audits where managers sample electronic case files to ensure that our services are good quality, and that staff are consistently applying a strengths-based approach in their work.
+As part of these audits, we actively seek the views of the individuals receiving services.
+This is to ensure that our practices are person-centred, address the needs and preferences of those involved, and promote continuous improvement based on direct feedback.
 The findings of these audits are reported every three months to the Directorate Leadership Team (DLT). - We receive feedback from members of the public on our web pages.
 We also monitor how well these pages are being used every month. - Our Offer to You is a document which describes our adult social care offer to local people.
-We will continue to keep this updated. - Our leadership team will continue to receive information on how well we are supporting people through assessments and reviews of care plans. - We will use a range of methods to involve people from different backgrounds to understand how we can improve our services.
+We will continue to keep this updated. - Our leadership team will continue to receive information on how well we are supporting people through assessments and reviews of care plans. - We use a range of methods to involve people from different backgrounds to understand how we can improve our services.
 We will continue to use regular surveys to seek feedback from individuals we work with to understand what went well and how we could potentially improve services- findings from these surveys are reported to the leadership team every three months. - We are continuing to develop our hospital admission avoidance and discharge services jointly with the NHS.
 This will include provider services, such as care agencies.
-These services will also use a strengths-based approach.
+These services also use a strengths-based approach.